-Conscious consumers care about the planet want to make sure their hard earned money goes towards companies with their same interests and values!
-This can be hard because in order for someone to truly practice conscious consumerism, they need to understand much more about the products they are buying than the average consumer currently does.
+Conscious consumers who care about the planet want to make sure their hard-earned money goes towards companies with the same interests and values!
+This can be hard because, in order for someone to truly practice conscious consumerism, they need to understand much more about the products they are buying than the average consumer currently does.
 Knowledge and understanding are the tools you will need to become a conscious consumer!

 Voting with Your Dollar

 We all know that money is power and this is what makes conscious consumerism so effective.
 We live in an age where industries sadly tend to care mostly about profit and power.
 But, just as giving money to nonprofit organizations helps them continue to do their positive work; the same rule applies when shopping for any product!
 When you spend money on anything, you are saying you support that brand, its practices, and you want them to stay in business.

 Voting with your dollar is the single most significant way to shift the market because consumers are the dictators of the market!
 It is hard to see an economy in which consumerism is not present.
 This is exactly why EarthHero was founded, in order to give consumers alternative product options so your purchasing power can be used to support ethical brands that stand up for the planet.
 Keep reading for some easy tips on how to become a conscious consumer!

 It may seem daunting, but becoming a conscious consumer can actually be quite simple.
 Here are some super easy ways to change your buying habits to be more ethical, sustainable, and mindful!